loren138/martaIO/README.md

 # MARTA IO 2

-# MARTA HACKATHON - Judgment Evaluation Categories
+# MARTA Hackathon - Judgment Evaluation Categories

-* Impact
+* <b>Impact</b>

-    <b>Does this project have the potential to make a positive change to transportation in metro Atlanta?
-Does it address an important problem?</b>
+    Does this project have the potential to make a positive change to transportation in metro Atlanta?
+Does it address an important problem?

+    Yes!
+MARTA.io has an easily navigable interface that makes it easier for commuters to make quick decisions/gauge train availability.
+    It addresses the current problem of MARTA's convoluted scheduling-- makes it difficult/intimidating for new riders to check what trains are available and when.

-* Viability
+* <b>Viability</b>
-    <b>Would this project actually be used in the real world?
-Is it set up to be successful?</b>
+    Would this project actually be used in the real world?
+Is it set up to be successful?
+    Yes!
+It's mobile-first design is ideal because most MARTA commuters will be using their phones to check MARTA schedules, rather than a desktop computer.
+MARTA.io is also easily accessed via their website.

-* Creativity
+* <b>Creativity</b>
-    <b>Does the project address a real-world problem in a smart, innovative way?
-Or do similar initiatives already exist?</b>
+    Does the project address a real-world problem in a smart, innovative way?
+Or do similar initiatives already exist?

-* Execution
+* <b>Execution</b>
-    <b>Given the constraints of the hackathon, how did the team execute in the time allotted?
-How impressive is their work?</b>
+    Given the constraints of the hackathon, how did the team execute in the time allotted?
+How impressive is their work?

 ## Default Ionic Instructions